jl-velasco/hiberus-php-ddd-skeleton/README.md

 ### Domain Events:

 Currently events are fired and consumed in memory **InMemorySymfonyEventBus**, but the project is also prepared to store and consume them with rabbitMQ **RabbitMqEventBus**.

-There is a parent domain event **StoreDomainEvent** that will store all the events that happen in the database (it doesn't matter the implementation: in memory, rabbitmq, etc).
-For it to work you have to execute a migration (file Version20220115081254_create_table_domain_event.php), if it is not needed, delete said migration and the class.

 ### Consumers: